Emergence of Network Bifurcation Triggered by Entanglement: Making decisions with entanglement

+Quantum game theory provides an extra resource for the players in classical games, namely quantum entanglement ~\cite{Horodecki2009a}, which is a form of non-classical correlation that is essential for many tasks in quantum information processing~\cite{Xu2012,Zhang2012c}.
+In short, the quantum players can adopt a mixed strategy guided by quantum probabilities.
+For the game of prisoner's dilemma, the players can receive payoffs no longer limited by the Nash equilibrium in the classical game.

-{ \bf Making decisions with entanglement---} Entanglement~\cite{Horodecki2009a} is essential for many tasks in quantum information processing e.g.~\cite{Xu2012,Zhang2012c}.
-In the microscopic interactions of the network, the players are initially shared with an entangled state, $\left| {{\psi _{\rm ini}}} \right\rangle = J\left| 0 \right\rangle \otimes \left| 0 \right\rangle$, where $J = \exp ( {i{\textstyle{\gamma \over 2}}{\sigma _y} \otimes {\sigma _y}} )$ is an entangling operator (see Fig.~\ref{fig:prisoner}).
-The degree of entanglement of the initial state is strengthened by increasing the value of the real parameter $\gamma \in [0,2\pi]$; when $\gamma =0$, no entanglement exists in the initial state, but the entanglement reaches its maximum when $\gamma = 2 \pi$.
+In the microscopic interactions of the network of prisoner's dilemma, the players are initially shared with an entangled state, { } where $J = \exp ( {i{\textstyle{\gamma \over 2}}{\sigma _y} \otimes {\sigma _y}} )$ is an entangling operator (see Fig.~\ref{fig:prisoner} (a)). {The concurrence, which is regarded as a general measure of the entanglement of two-qubit state~\cite{Hill1997}, is $\sin \gamma$ for the initial state, where $\gamma$ is defined as the entanglement parameter.} The degree of entanglement of the initial state is strengthened by increasing the value of the real parameter $\gamma \in [0,\pi/2]$; when $\gamma =0$, no entanglement exists in the initial state, but the entanglement reaches its maximum when $\gamma = \pi/2$.
 However, the shared entanglement along does not allow the players to communicate.
 For example, in the protocol of quantum teleportation, a classical communication is needed at the end.